Tag Archives for " Inner Work "

 When we say we feel fear, do we mean the kind of fear that we get when we are nearly run over by a bus?
 Do we mean the kind of fear we feel when under pressure in an exam?
 Do we mean the kind of fear we feel when we are about to jump from an aeroplane for our first parachute jump?
 Are we responding to the current fear or to all the times we ever felt fear, particularly if we squashed it down and forced it to be stored in our cells?

-Whenever the emotion is out of proportion to the situation in hand there is an invitation to do some inner healing work.
-If you sense that the label you have assigned to your emotion is part of the problem; If you feel that underbelly of consciousness that has got tangled up in the word is getting in your way and muddying the waters, here is a simple exercise to support you to open freshly in the experience.
+Here is a simple exercise* that is useful if you sense that the label you have assigned to your emotion is part of the problem; If you feel that underbelly of consciousness that has got tangled up in the word is getting in your way and muddying the waters, it will open you freshly in the experience and offer you a new perspective.

 It’s called “Take the label off.”
 It’s kind of self-explanatory and it goes like this.